Best and worst U.S. domiciles for American expats

 • No tax on worldwide income for non-residents: Significant financial savings for expats.

-• Favorable residency requirements: Easier to establish non-residency status compared to other states.
+• Favorable residency requirements: Easier to establish non-resident status compared to other states.

 Pros:

-• Financial Benefits: These states provide significant tax savings by not taxing income earned globally for non-residents.
+• Financial Benefits: These states provide significant tax savings by not taxing non-residents on income earned globally.

 • Residency Maintenance: Minimal requirements to maintain non-residency status, making it easier for expats to manage their tax obligations.